Scientific Name

 Repotting: These plants are not particularly fast-growing and will only rarely need repotting.
 Repot your A. inexpectata in the spring in a container a few inches larger in diameter.
 When roots are growing out of the drainage hole, that is a sign that it is time to repot.

-Propagation: Propagating Aloe can be done using the offsets, cuttings, or seeds from a mature plant.
+Propagation: Propagating Aloe can be done by offsets, cuttings, or seeds from a mature plant.
 Take cuttings and remove offsets from the mother plant in late spring or early summer.
 For best results, sow seeds during the warm months.

 Learn more at How to Grow and Care for Aloe.